Qarj/test-results-dashboard/README.md

 See the latest results of acceptance tests per application.

-Requires Python 3, tested with Python 3.6.5
+Requires Python 3, tested with Python 3.5.2 and 3.6.5.

 ## Linux Apache Deployment